garysweaver/id/README.md

         49       0           1.5 (5.0)
         50       0           1.6 (6.0)
         51       0           1.7 (7.0)
-5. If the major/minor version aren't the same or lower/compatible with the version of Java that the application server is using in Tomcat, then you might want to recompile the war with a newer version or use the non-precompiled version.
+5. If the major/minor version aren't the same or lower/compatible with the version of Java that the application server is using in Tomcat, then recompile the war with an appropriate version, or use the non-precompiled version.

 ### License